- Why do people abuse them?

 - Is it possible to abuse over-the-counter drugs?

-- How do I know if I have a drug or alcohol addiction?
+- How do I know if I have an addiction?

 - Is sharing prescription drugs illegal?

 - How long will drugs and alcohol show up on a drug test?

 - How much does it cost to treat someone with a substance abuse or addiction problem?